-For more quantitative comparison of the different methods, we make use of the global consistency measure (GCE) and local consistency measure (LCE) proposed by [11].
-These two measures quantify the consistency between different segmentation results and have been validated through extensive experiments.
-With these measures, deviation or refinement from a reference segmentation result (typically human segmentation result) can be quantified by an error measure, but not simply regarded as an incorrect result in the form of a binary decision.
+Figure 15: Histograms of the distribution of errors (GCE and LCE) for different segmentation methods.
+Human segmentation results compared to results based on: (a) human segmentation; (b) k-means clustering; (c) standard spectral clustering; (d) path-based spectral clustering; and (e) robust path-based spectral clustering. ment from a reference segmentation result (typically human segmentation result) can be quantified by an error measure, but not simply regarded as an incorrect result in the form of a binary decision.
 Between GCE and LCE, GCE has more stringent requirements since it requires all local refinements to be in the same direction while LCE allows refinements in different directions in different parts of the image.

-We perform image segmentation experiments on a subset of 40 color images from the Berkeley segmentation database.2 Each image has at least five human segmentation results available in the database.
+We perform image segmentation experiments on a subset of 40 color images from the Berkeley image database.4 Each image has at least five human segmentation results available in the database.
 For each image, we compare the segmentation results based on different clustering methods with each human segmentation result.
-Figure 7 depicts the comparison results, where the distributions of GCE and LCE are shown as histograms.
+Figure 15 depicts the comparison results, where the distributions of GCE and LCE are shown as histograms.
 The horizontal axis of each histogram shows the range of GCE or LCE values, while the vertical axis indicates the percentage of comparisons.
 From the subfigures, we can see that human segmentation results for the same image are fairly consistent.
 The segmentation results using k-means clustering, spectral clustering and path-based clustering algorithms have much higher errors.
 On the other hand, the robust path-based clustering algorithm can give significantly lower errors.
+The mean and standard deviation of each histogram are summarized in Table 1.